sighupio/furyctl/README.md

 sudo mv /tmp/furyctl /usr/local/bin/furyctl
 ```

-Alternatively, you can install `furyctl` using brew or via asdf plugin:
+Alternatively, you can install `furyctl` using a brew tap or via an asdf plugin.

 with [Homebrew](https://brew.sh/) :